-It is critical to build a profit plan to help a business stay on track.
+It is critical to build a profit plan to help a business stay on track of their business goals.
 It provides a financial roadmap for your company.
 But with many competing demands, it can be difficult to know where to start.
-Seasonal cash-flow changes can be unpredictable.
-As are market demand and competitive factors.
+Seasonal cash-flow changes can be unpredictable; as are market demand and other competitive factors.

-The best way to start is by understanding your business goals.
-Involve all key stakeholders to align the plan with your goals.
-Decide what key metrics you will track and what tools you will use to track them.
-Make sure there is one source of truth for data and that everyone agrees on the validity of the numbers.
-Then through analytical tools, track and measure progress against your goals.
+The best way to start building your profit plan is by understanding your business goals.
+Involve all key stakeholders to align the plan with your goals and decide on what key metrics you will track and what tools you will use to track them.
+Also ensure that you are relying n relevant and legitimate data sources.
+Most of all, everyone should agree on the validity of the numbers.
+Through analytical tools, a company can track and measure progress against it’s goals.

 Uses of a Profit Plan

 A formal profit plan prepares a company for possible challenges and ensures maximum profit.
 CPAsNet noted that profit plans are useful to:

 Help owners achieve their financial goals

 As discussed, a financial plan gives you a clear overview of your business’ short and long-term expenses.
 Establishing your financial plan allows you to understand the current state of business and competition, and adjust your investments whenever necessary.
 It is normal for business owners to be futuristic and ideal with their company, but it is equally information to be honest and transparent with it’s current financial standing.
 Aside from getting a better hold of the business, a financial plan makes your company attractive to potential investors and stakeholders.
 B Plans shares the six elements of a financial plan:

 - Profit and Loss Statement

 - Cash Flow Statement

 - Balance Sheet